-Manually move the cache file outside of the folder specified with the Simulation cache folder preference.
+Manually move the cache file outside the folder specified by the Simulation cache folder preference.

-Specify a different folder with the Simulation cache folder preference before doing a rebuild.
+Specify a different folder by the Simulation cache folder preference before doing a rebuild.

 Sharing Simulink cache files with team members saves them the first-time build overhead when they use your model.
 If you use a Simulink project, you can: